Fintech Continues to Disrupt Consumer Lending

-We believe that “fintech” alternative lending, an asset class borne of bank disintermediation and technological innovation, may offer benefits to both borrowers and investors.
+We believe that “fintech” alternative lending, an asset class born of bank disintermediation and technological innovation, may offer benefits to both borrowers and investors.
 Industry growth data appears to bear this out, and we think two factors have been primarily responsible for this growth.
 The first is the attractive structure of alternative loans, as compared to credit card debt.
 And the second is the way alternative lenders cater to evolving consumer banking habits, which mirror evolving shopping habits: consumers prefer to transact online.

 Alternative lending takes place through online platforms that use technology to bring together borrowers, who may be underserved by traditional banking, with loan investors seeking attractive, yield-generating investments.
 While the asset class originated as peer-to-peer lending, institutional investors fund most alternative loans today.1